 Without the glasshouses the Walled Garden would not be able to grow the interesting and delicious range of produce it does now, supplying both the onsite Carriage House Cafe with fresh fruit and vegetables for seasonal recipes, and the Stables Shop where visitors can take home their own taste of Attingham.

 Restoration aims and costs

 Sadly, the glasshouses structures have come to the end of their life (not bad for nearly 100 years!)
-To ensure their continued survival and crucial role in growing seedlings and produce, parts of the frames will need to be replaced with another material such as aluminium, as the maintenance of traditional timber and paint is proving unsustainable.
+To ensure their continued survival and crucial role in growing seedlings and produce, parts of the frames are being replaced with another material such as aluminium, as the maintenance of traditional timber and paint is proving unsustainable.
 The use of aluminium, where appropriate, is approved by Historic England.

-We’ll be retaining the character and spirit of the Glasshouses whilst ensuring their continued use for production.
-We’ll be incorporating as many of the original fixtures and fittings as possible, such as the iron opening mechanisms, door furniture, window catches.
+We’re retaining the character and spirit of the Glasshouses whilst ensuring their continued use for production, and incorporating as many of the original fixtures and fittings as possible, such as the iron opening mechanisms, door furniture, window catches.

 The benefits will be that the glasshouses will last much, much longer and that parts will not need repainting or replacing annually, nor will a full maintenance overhaul every 4-5 years be needed, and these ongoing repair and maintenance costs which run into tens of thousands of pounds, will reduce.